Job Prospects... At a glance

 *Growth projections are for the broader category “Sales, Marketing and Public Relations Professionals”.

-Employment in the broader category ‘Sales, marketing and public relations professionals’, grew 1.6% between 2006 and 2013, and out to 2024 is projected to grow at more than 3% per year.
+Employment in the broader category ‘Sales, marketing and public relations professionals’, grew 1.6% between 2006 and 2013, and out to 2026 is projected to grow at 2.8% per year.

 Source: Statistics NZ Census and MBIE projections